arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/Collection/Indexes.md

     then the order within the array is longitude followed by latitude.
     This corresponds to the format described in.

+  - **inBackground**: `Boolean`

+    Indexes created with the 'inBackground' option, will not hold an exclusive collection lock for the entire index creation period (rocksdb only).

 **Examples**

 ```Java